emmacadavra/code-breaker/README.md

 I was pleased to discover that there is no shortage of options when it comes to including the Triforce in Python code, but of all the ones I came across, I thought this one (created by John Cartwright as mentioned in the [Credits](#credits) section) was not only the most visually appealing, but also the most interesting as it involves actual code, rather than being an ASCII graphic.

 Really this is just a fun gimmick, with a nod to both _Ocarina of Time_ in the form of Navi's infamous "Hey!
-Listen!" and a description of the Triforce from the [_The Legend of Zelda Instruction Booklet_](https://www.nintendo.co.jp/clv/manuals/en/pdf/CLV-P-NAANE.pdf) which was released alongside the original _The Legend of Zelda_ game in 1986.
+Listen!" and a description of the Triforce from the [_The Legend of Zelda Instruction Booklet_](https://www.nintendo.co.jp/clv/manuals/en/pdf/CLV-P-NAANE.pdf) which was released alongside the original _The Legend of Zelda_ video game in 1986.

 ![screenshot of Triforce graphic/page on VSCode](docs/images/triforce-vscode.png)